 Should I continue to grow or should I slow down?

-Opinions expressed by Entrepreneur contributors are their own.This is why I recommend business planning.
+I started a new business on a shoestring budget in my backyard about a year ago.
+It's grown very fast and I've since moved out of my backyard into a 12,000-square-foot warehouse.
+I have been investing most of the money back into the company for inventory and labor.This is why I recommend business planning.
 There should be flesh and bones on your plan to help you with the basic projections, including projected sales, costs of sales, expenses, profits, interest, taxes, assets, liabilities, capital and--by far the most important--cash flow.

 Cash flow isn't profit.
 It's a matter of taking your present cash position and projecting it forward by estimating money going out (on costs of sales, expenses, purchasing assets, paying debts, etc.) and money coming back in (normally on sales, but don't forget that you have to allow for the time it takes customers to pay you.)